 - Typically means it is a separate faucet--hot and cold, cold only or hot only

 Don’t forget to choose a faucet that fits your style and personality.
-Here are the four most common ways people pick their faucet’s look:
+Here are the most common ways people choose their faucet’s look:

 - Fills pots with water at prep areas